Presidency of Franklin D. Roosevelt (1941–1945): Tensions with Japan

 With Roosevelt's attention focused on Europe, Hull took the lead in setting Asian policy and negotiating with Japan.
 Beginning in March 1941, Hull and Japanese ambassador Kichisaburō Nomura sought to reach an accommodation between their respective governments.
 As the U.S. was not willing to accept the Japanese occupation of China, and Japan was not willing to withdraw from that country, the two sides were unable to reach an agreement.
 After Germany launched its invasion of the Soviet Union in June 1941, the Japanese declined to attack Soviet forces in Siberia, ending a long-running internal debate over the best target for Japanese expansion.
 In July, Japan took control of southern French Indochina, which provided a potential staging ground for an attack on British Burma and Malaya and the Dutch East Indies.
 In response, the U.S. cut off the sale of oil to Japan, which thus lost more than 95 percent of its oil supply.

 Following the American embargo, Japanese planners studied how to seize the Dutch East Indies, which had a large supply of oil.
 Success required the capture the American Philippines and the British base at Singapore.
 That required sinking the United States Pacific Fleet, which was stationed at the naval base at Pearl Harbor in Hawaii.
 The planners did not see the total defeat of the United States as a feasible outcome.
 Japanese leaders expected that a decisive naval victory would convince Washington to negotiate a compromise.
 Prime Minister Konoye sought a summit with Roosevelt in order to negotiate a deal, but Roosevelt insisted the Japanese withdrawal from China first.
-Tojo succeeded Konoye as prime minister in October, 1941, nd the Japanese began preparations for an attack on American, British and Dutch possessions.
+Tojo succeeded Konoye as prime minister in October, 1941, and the Japanese began preparations for an attack on American, British and Dutch possessions.
 In November, Nomura made a final offer, asking for reopened trade and acceptance of the Japanese campaign in China in return for Japan's pledge not to attack Southeast Asia.
 In part because the U.S. feared that Japan would attack the Soviet Union after conquering China, Roosevelt rejected the offer, and negotiations collapsed on November 26.